Origin of magic angles in twisted bilayer graphene: The magic ring: Results

 When the radius of the AABLG Fermi ring matches the second and third stars of the Dirac $K$ points, as shown in Fig. \ref{fig:match2}b and c, we expect to see the second ($S = \sqrt{3}$) and third ($S = 2$) magic angles, respectively.
 We show in Fig. \ref{fig:match2}d a more complete plot of the calculated Fermi velocity versus $\theta$ for TBG with a 10\% compression, and data up to the fourth magic angle (0.71$^\circ$, $S=\sqrt{7}$) was obtained.
+Even though the calculation is done for a compression value of 10\%, the physics is the same no matter what compression value (namely, interlayer coupling) is considered.
 The corresponding moir\'{e} size at the first four magic angles versus $\pi S/Q_F$ is plotted in Fig. \ref{fig:match1}f.
 Again, a consistent linear behavior is found that matches the relationship

 where $S = 1,\sqrt 3 ,2, \sqrt 7$.
 Given that the minimal length of the reciprocal lattice vector is $G = 4\pi/(\sqrt{3}L)$, $Q_F = S\,G$ is then the criterion in momentum space that determines the occurrence of the series of magic angles.
 Possible $S$ values are expected to reflect the radius of the stars of $K$ points: $S=1,\sqrt 3 ,2,\sqrt 7 ,3,2\sqrt 3 ,...$.
 Under these matching conditions, the zero-energy states within AABLG (Fermi ring) and the zero-energy states within TBG (Dirac points) are aligned.